-Airway Clearance Techniques (ACTs) are an essential part of management for people with cystic fibrosis (CF).
-Performing regular airway clearance helps loosen the thick sticky mucus from the airways so it can be cleared more easily.
+Airway clearance techniques are an essential part of management for people with CF. Performing regular airway clearance helps loosen the thick sticky mucus from the airways so it can be cleared more easily.

 Huffing should be taught by your CF specialist physiotherapist and be part of all airway clearance routines.